gui2de/ppol6818-group-poverty/ToC/02_outputs/theory_of_change.md

     %% What is intervention
     subgraph INTER["Intervention"]
-      E1[UBI to female head of households in targeted districts] end
+      E1[UBI to head of households in targeted districts] end

     %% Contextual Assumptions